Home Insurance

 Here’s the general formula:

-For example, if the total square footage for your home is 2,000 and the rental portion is 500 square feet, to find the % of the home that’s rented, divide the rented portion by the total square footage = 25%.
+For example, if the total square footage of your home is 2,000 and the rental portion is 500 square feet, to find the percentage of the home that’s rented, divide the rented portion by the total square footage.
+This equals 25%.

 Then, multiply 25% by the total yearly mortgage interest to determine the deductible amount.
-If your total yearly mortgage interest is, say, $10,000, then $2,500 would be tax deductible.
+If your total yearly mortgage interest is $10,000, then $2,500 would be tax-deductible.

-For partial-year rentals, follow the same division: consider both the portion of your home that is rented and the duration during which it is rented.
+For partial-year rentals, follow the same calculation.
+Be sure to account for both the portion of your home that is rented and the length of time it is rented.

 Related: Will your home insurance cover working from home or having a home business?